Tseng Yu-ho: Career

-Style and works
+Style and work

-Tseng Yu-ho works vary across different mediums including traditional Chinese mount-making, calligraphy, and paintings.
+Yu-ho artworks vary across different mediums, including traditional Chinese mount-making, calligraphy, and paintings.
 She started developing her "Dsui Hua" paintings in the early 1950s which would later become her signature style.
 Her work would later become more abstract but would still keep a connection to the classical Chinese canon.

+Death and legacy

+She died on September 16, 2017, in China.